 Hanna Rose Stangebye

-Lydia Clinton (operations assistant) is a Bay Area native who went to Point Park University in Pittsburgh, PA to pursue a BA in Modern Dance.
+Lydia Clinton (director of marketing) is a Bay Area native who went to Point Park University in Pittsburgh, PA to pursue a BA in Modern Dance.
 During college, she also attended the American Dance Festival on scholarship and San Francisco Conservatory of Dance.
 Since returning to the Bay Area, Lydia has worked with a number of dance companies such as PUSH Dance Company, Zaccho Dance Theatre, and Capacitor.
 She also loves spreading her passion for dancing through teaching children at Geary Dance Center and Berkeley Playhouse while making Instagram and TikTok videos @itsjust_lydia.

 Nikko Kimzin (Arts & Equity Consultant) is a professional theater performer, producer and Bay Area arts and equity consultant that seeks to create greater communities of belonging.
 Nikko is the President of Kimzin Creative, a local consultant group that works with county, city, and non-profit organizations to advance their work on inclusive capacity building.
 He is on the steering committee for the Sonoma County Arts Education Alliance, Leadership Team for Sonoma’s Creative Bridges and current co-conspirator of On The Margins.
 2018-2021, he served as the Director of Education and Community Engagement at Transcendence Theater Company where he produced all education and community programming for 11,000 youth and adults annually with a focus on equitable arts access for underserved communities.
 He has created Corporate Professional Development programs for Google, Sotheby’s and Bay Area Executive Teams.
 Contributor to Sonoma County Arts Education Framework.
 Keynote speaker at CA Migrant Education, Stanford University, Emory University. www.nikkokimzin.com